 As you might imagine, an industry generating billions of dollars in monthly revenue has also generated considerable interest from enterprising businesses.
-Boutique PC builders easily number in the double-digits and choosing the builder that works best for you will take time and effort.
+Boutique PC builders easily number in the double digits and choosing the builder that works best for you will take time and effort.
 This how-to tutorial lists some guidelines to follow as you compare boutique PC vendors and suggests features and configurations you should consider when buying a powerful VR-ready, game-ready PC.

-Before you start researching hardware components and before you begin considering the various boutique computer builders, you'd better come to grips with one unavoidable fact: High performance computers cost more than traditional PCs--sometimes much more.
+Before you start researching hardware components and before you begin considering the various boutique computer builders, you'd better come to grips with one unavoidable fact: High-performance computers cost more than traditional PCs--sometimes much more.

 Computer gaming is considered an enthusiast's leisure activity, which translates into an activity that customers are willing to pay extra to participate in.
 If the total budget for your entertainment PC is running $1,500 or less, you probably don't need a boutique builder, and a mainstream traditional vendor may be all you need.
 If your budget is under $1,000, you definitely don't need a boutique builder.
-In 2018, a high-performance PC from a boutique builder is going to cost $1,500 minimum and likely much more.
+A high-performance PC from a boutique builder is going to cost $1,500 minimum and likely much more.

 The primary characteristic that sets boutique computer builders apart from traditional computer manufacturers is choice.
 Some boutique vendors offer dozens of choices for each component of the PC, which in turn translates into thousands of potential combinations.
 Depending on what choices are presented, the magnitude of potential decisions can be overwhelming for the unprepared.